India blames Pakistan for a deadly attack in Kashmir and suspends a key water treaty

 Violence has ebbed in the Kashmir Valley, the heart of anti-India rebellion.
 Fighting between government forces and rebels has largely shifted to remote areas of the Jammu region, including Rajouri, Poonch and Kathua, where Indian troops have faced deadly attacks.

-Saaliq reported from New Delhi.
+Saaliq and Roy reported from New Delhi.
 Munir Ahmed in Islamabad contributed to this report.

 Credit: AP